bowdawn/oleinikov-resume/README.md

 # Personal Portfolio - [Explore My Resume Here! 🌐](https://oleinikov-resume.vercel.app/)

 Welcome to my personal portfolio!
-This repository showcases my educational background, professional background and skills as a software engineer.
+This repository presents a comprehensive view of my educational background, professional experience, and technical skills as a Software Engineer.

 ## Description

-This portfolio is developed using React and styled with the Ant Design framework.
-It showcases my educational background, professional experience, and technical skills.
-Dive into the various sections to learn more about my work, skills, and projects.
+This portfolio is developed using **React** and styled with the **Ant Design** framework, delivering a polished and responsive user experience.
+It highlights my educational background, professional journey, and certifications, showcasing my technical expertise across various areas of software engineering.
+This includes web development, backend systems, data processing, and system integration, reflecting my ability to tackle complex problems and innovate solutions.

 ## [🚀 Live Demo](https://oleinikov-resume.vercel.app/)